 One major way for academics to get public policy impact with their research and expertise is through UK Parliament Select Committees which scrutinise the policy and practice of Government, and seek evidence from members of public.
 The European Parliament also has formal committees and consults experts on topical issues and new regulations.

-Numerous academics at The University of Nottingham submitted written evidence that informed the final committees' reports or were invited to give oral evidence in the UK Parliament or the European Parliament.
-The topical issues our experts discussed included the future uses of autonomous vehicles in the UK, unsafe discharge from NHS hospitals and the consequences of Brexit for public procurement legal standards.
+Numerous academics at the University of Nottingham submitted written evidence that informed the final committees' reports or were invited to give oral evidence.
+The topical issues our experts discussed included the future uses of autonomous vehicles, unsafe discharge from NHS hospitals and the consequences of Brexit for public procurement legal standards.

 Department for Business, Energy & Industrial Strategy - Building our Industrial Strategy (April 2017)

 Artificial Intelligence Committee (House of Lords) - What are the implications of artificial intelligence? inqiry (September 2017); written evidence submitted by Dr Ansgar Koene, Senior Research Fellow

 Algorithms in decision-making inquiry (April 2017); written evidence submitted by Professor Derek McAuley, Dr Ansgar Koene and Dr Elvira Perez Vallejos in collaboration with the Human Centred Computing group, University of Oxford

 Committee on the Internal Market and Consumer Protection (European Parliament) - Policy Department: Economic and Scientific Policy (February 2017); presentation by Professor Sue Arrowsmith, Achilles Professor of Public Procurement Law and Policy